zivmi/cp-op/README.md

 The exchangeability of data is the crucial assumption for CP to guarantee coverage - it is not just a matter of theoretical convenience such as i.i.d. assumption in statistical learning theory.
 A seemingly minor violation of exchangeability can lead to poor coverage; informally, the "more non-exchangeable" data the larger the gap between nominal and actual coverage is.
 In practice, data is often non-exchangeable, so the right question is: "is data exchangeable enough?".
 Instead of quantifying non-exchangeability, we test the coverage of a CP method empirically.
 If a large coverage gap is observed, we should identify the source of non-exchangeability and adjust the CP method accordingly.

 Instead of wrapping a pre-trained point prediction model to obtain prediction intervals, the main idea of **Conformalized Quantile Regression (CQR)** [2] is to fit two quantile regression models: one targeting the lower quantile $q_{\alpha/2}(X)$ and the other targeting the upper quantile $q_{1-\alpha/2}(X)$, of the conditional distribution of $Y$ given $X$.
-Then, using these two models we can compute PIs of the point prediction, independent of the point prediction model.
+Then, using these two models, we can compute PIs of the point prediction, independent of the point prediction model.

-This approach have been used in [1], and we use CQR in our analysis.
-Training of the quantile regressions is done on so-called "proper training" set.
+This approach has been used in [1], and we use CQR in our analysis.
+Training of the quantile regressions is done on the so-called "proper training" set.
 Then, the nonconformity scores $S_i$ are calculated on the calibration set.
 The nonconformity score for CQR is:

 $$S_i = \max\left[q_{\alpha/2}(X_i) - Y_i, Y_i - q_{1-\alpha/2}(X_i)\right].$$